Weakly nonlinear dynamics of a chemically active particle near the threshold for spontaneous motion. I. Adjoint method: Concluding remarks

-We have only considered steady-state solutions in this Part.
-Nonetheless, our adjoint method is similarly useful for developing the unsteady weakly nonlinear dynamics of a chemically active particle.
-Indeed, the weakly nonlinear dynamics evolve on a long time scale such that the linear operator at first order of the weakly nonlinear expansion remains quasi-static (in fact, identical to that herein).
-Inspecting the steady problem formulation and form of the weakly nonlinear expansions in \S\ref{sec:isotropic}, the appropriate long time scale can be deduced as $t_*=\epsilon^{-2}a_*^2/D_*$.
-With $t$ denoting time normalised by $t_*$, generalising the problem formulation of \S\ref{ssec:formu} to allow for unsteadiness amounts to the addition of the term $\epsilon^2\partial{c}/\partial{t}$ to the advection-diffusion equation \eqref{c eq}.
-Revisiting the weakly nonlinear expansion of \S\ref{sec:isotropic}, the particle-scale expansion remains quasi-steady at all relevant orders, while the leading-order remote-region equation \eqref{remote eq} becomes unsteady.
-As a consequence, the dynamics involve history effects associated with the particle interacting with its own concentration wake.
-It is clear from this discussion that this history effect is absent for models where a remote region does not arise as part of the weakly nonlinear analysis \cite{Rednikov:95,Farutin:21b}.
-We will show in the subsequent Part how to derive unsteady nonlinear amplitude equations which include the history effect.
-This would allow to study the stability and alignment dynamics associated with the various steady bifurcations found here, as well as considering inherently unsteady problems such as inter-particle and particle-wall interactions, particles in a channel and an active particle in shear flow or unsteady force field.
+We have only considered steady-state solutions in this part.
+As we shall see in the subsequent part, our adjoint method is equally useful, without modification, when studying the unsteady weakly nonlinear dynamics of a chemically active particle.
+This is because the weakly nonlinear dynamics evolve on a sufficiently long time scale such that the linear operator at first order of the weakly nonlinear expansion remains quasi-static (in fact, identical to that herein).
+Inspecting the steady problem formulation and form of the weakly nonlinear expansions in Sec.~\ref{sec:isotropic}, the appropriate long time scale can be deduced as $t_*=\epsilon^{-2}a_*^2/D_*$.
+With $t$ denoting time normalised by $t_*$, generalising the problem formulation of Sec.~\ref{ssec:formu} to allow for unsteadiness amounts to the addition of the term $\epsilon^2\partial{c}/\partial{t}$ to the advection-diffusion equation \eqref{c eq}; the particle-scale expansion remains quasi-steady at all relevant orders, while the leading-order remote-region equation \eqref{remote eq} becomes unsteady.
+As a consequence, the dynamics involve a history effect associated with the particle interacting with its own concentration wake.
+In the subsequent part, we shall develop unsteady nonlinear amplitude equations which include that history effect.
+This will allow us to study the stability of the steady solutions found herein, explore transient dynamics, e.g., the alignment of the particle velocity vector with the direction of an external force field, as well as study inherently unsteady scenarios, such as: perturbation scenarios where there are no stable steady states (as we shall see, this can occur in the case of non-uniform slip-coefficient perturbations, leading to stable circular motion); inter-particle and particle--wall interactions; and particles subjected to shear flow or an unsteady force field.